 New slim format Tenger clay pavers

-Our brand new range of Tenger clay pavers are a contemporary slim format.
-Similar in size to the dutch pavers, these are made in our factory in Brierley Hill in the UK and unlike the dutch pavers which tend to have tumbled edges, these are sharp edged and extremely hardwearing.
-They are made of the same Etruria marl clay as the rest of the Ketley range and have the same characteristics of extremely low water absorption and very high strength.
+We're excited to present our brand new range of Tenger clay pavers, Staffordshire clay pavers with a contemporary slim format.
+At 200 x 50x 65mm they are similar in size to dutch pavers, but these are made in our factory in Brierley Hill in the UK and unlike the dutch pavers which tend to have tumbled edges, Ketley Tenger pavers are sharp edged and extremely hardwearing.
+They are made of the same Etruria marl clay as the rest of the Ketley range (which we extract from our local quarry) and have the same characteristics of extremely low water absorption and very high strength.
+They are ideal for all domestic and commercial landscaping applications including pathways, driveways, patios and public realm and can withstand both heavy footfall and vehicular traffic.
+Their dragfaced texture has excellent anti-slip properties.

 Environmental